top of page

 They say a picture tells a thousand words.
 In addition to a synopsis of my personal background I’ve added some relevant images.
 It’s not strictly a pictorial biography, it's my character, likes and interests expressed in pictures.

+On completion of A Level education, I worked for an engineering company as a Design Engineer/Draughtsman.
+After 3 years and the transition from drawing board to CAD the profession had totally changed so I looked to broaden my horizons by studying design at the University of Salford.
 My degree specialised in Design Management and 3D Product Design.
-Working and studying in these fields to tight tolerances and accuracy have been influences on my creative style and are still highly evident in the work I produce today.
+Working and studying in these fields have been influences on my creative style and are still highly evident in the work I produce today.
 I tend to only work in a loose technique if I’m sketching or in a rush, but I may have a dabble at a different technique at some point.
 As Life goes by artists' style does tend to change/develop so I'll see what occurs.

-Most of my works are sport related.
+Most of my works are sport and architecture related.
 They are a celebration of the match day experience and of stadium architecture.
 These tribal, passion fuelled occasions are always atmospheric, they are entertaining, euphoric, frustrating, disappointing and an outlet for primitive emotion.
 The significance of football and other sports in popular culture is truly phenomenal and its importance to some is epitomised by the great Bill Shankly.
 “Some people believe football is a matter of life and death.
 I am very disappointed with that attitude.
 I can assure you it is much, much more important than that”.

 I have plenty of ideas for future paintings, sport related and otherwise so I shall be sharing news, ideas and new artwork on my website blog and via my andrewrobinsonart Instagram and Facebook accounts on a regular basis.